SiliconCar/CarND-Capstone-Docker/README.md

 See [https://github.com/udacity/CarND-Capstone](https://github.com/udacity/CarND-Capstone)

 ## Supported OSes
-Linux and MacOS are supported.
+Linux and MacOS are supported. ( CUDA only tested on Linux so far)

+## CUDA support
+Install nvidia-docker from here: https://github.com/NVIDIA/nvidia-docker

 ### MacOS
 I recommend to install [Docker for MacOS](https://docs.docker.com/docker-for-mac/install/) instead of managing your own VM (port forwarding and file sharing is automated for you).